Find out more about five aspects that shaped Chinese Singaporean culture

 Singapore’s rich cultural genome can be traced back to when Singapore was a British colony.
 Due to economic interests, the British established Singapore as a free port for entrepot trade.
 This created a demand for labour that drew migrants of diverse backgrounds across the region.
 In order to escape economic and political turmoil in China caused by civil wars and overpopulation, many migrants left China for Singapore, forming a large part of the cheap labour that powered the colony.

-Under the hands-off approach of governance by the British, many Chinese migrants were free to continue their way of life and they gathered to form their own clans, schools and associations to assist people within their own communities.
+Under the hands-off approach of governance by the British, many Chinese migrants were free to continue their way of life and they gathered to form their own clan associations and schools to assist people within their own communities.

 Despite their hands-off approach, many legacies of the British government continue to have an impact on Singapore today.
 The British government emphasised the use of English language, now the working language of Singapore.
 They also introduced governing ideals such as the rule of law and the parliamentary democracy, all of which heavily influenced Singapore’s legal system.

-Even Sir Stamford Raffles, the British statesman credited as the founder of modern Singapore, left his personal mark on the colony.
+Even Sir Stamford Raffles, the British founder of modern Singapore, left his personal mark on the colony.
 He saw Singapore’s potential as an intellectual hub and conceptualised a centre for “for the cultivation of Chinese and Malayan literature and for the moral and intellectual improvement of the Archipelago and the surrounding countries”.
-Eventually the foundation stone was laid on 5th June 1823 and this institution came to be known as Raffles Institution.
+Eventually the foundation stone was laid on 5th June 1823 and this centre came to be known as Raffles Institution.

 Where we are shapes much of how we live.
 The climate, natural resources and the indigenous cultures affect our architecture as well as how we have come to dress, eat and speak.